script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - The brush aspect ratio dynamic works in a linear way, a more natural response
 - Pick and snap to path option, pick a path and automatically snap the brush to it whilst painting
 - A higher quality implementation of the 'Force' attribute is available to select
-- Smooth Stroke has an option to smooth brush angles, in Additional options.
+- Smooth Stroke has an option to smooth brush angles, in Additional options
-- Fixed: Tablet buttons Touch Ring were causing glitches when painting using dynamics.
+- Fixed: Tablet buttons Touch Ring were causing glitches when painting using dynamics
-- A brush option to use a circle as a boundary, rather than a complex and twitching dynamic path.
+- A brush option to use a circle as a boundary, rather than a complex dynamic path
-- Holding 'Alt' down when painting, toggles the paint mode to 'Erase'.
+- Holding 'Alt' down when painting, toggles the paint mode to 'Erase'
 - A shortcut is available to toggle the paint tool to the erase tool, Tools -> Toggle Eraser
 - A shortcut is available to toggle the paint mode to 'Erase' Tools -> Paint Tools
+- Toggling to erase paint mode or the eraser tool is context sensitive, erase always toggles to paint
+- Ctrl picking a colour in eraser mode changes the tool and paint mode ready to paint again
-- When using a filter, GIMP changes the tool, in Imp, the old tool is restored after the filter ends.
+- When using a filter, GIMP changes the tool, in Imp, the old tool is restored after the filter ends

 ## Paths